 Have you ever been in one of those life ruts– you know the ones where you feel like life has got you down, nothing seems to be going right and your daily routine has become mundane.
 Perhaps on more occasions than you would like to admit, you have thought about up and leaving your life to pursue your passion or go on a dream vacation.
 Maybe your love life could use a boost or maybe your boss doesn’t give you any credit for all the hard work you put in.
-Wouldn’t it be nice if all of a sudden your life got more exciting, you found a new love interest and you didn’t wish your whole week away with hashtags on social media– #itsonlyTuesday #humpday #Friyay!?
+Wouldn’t it be nice if all of a sudden your life got more exciting?
+Maybe you found a new love interest or you didn’t wish your whole week away with hashtags on social media like #itsonlyTuesday #humpday #Friyay!?

 The truth is life is not going to change on it’s own.. it’s up to you to take control of your life and pursue whatever makes your soul happy.
 And that is where the word empowerment comes in.
 So what is empowerment?
 Well according to Google, “it is the process of becoming stronger and more confident, especially in controlling one’s life and claiming one’s rights”.
-So here are 5 ways for empowering yourself to live a happier, healthier, more well-balanced life.
+Let’s take a look at 5 ways to start empowering yourself to live a happier, healthier, more well-balanced life.

 This one may seem simple enough, but how many of us actually come up with a daily affirmation each day, write it out and repeat it throughout the day?
 Probably not very many.